bjornharrtell/javascript.util/README.md

 javascript.util is a port of selected parts of java.util to JavaScript which main purpose is to ease porting Java code to JavaScript.

-javascript.util can be used in browsers or as a node js module.
+javascript.util can be used in browsers or as a Node JS module.

-// TODO: describe "selected parts"
+* TODO: describe "selected parts"
-// TODO: generate API docs
+* TODO: generate API docs

 Usage
 =====